hasanmoudud/geocompr/main.md

 <!-- `geostat_talk16.zip`. -->
 ]

-\BeginKnitrBlock{rmdnote}<div class="rmdnote">A command-line interface is a means of interacting computer programs in which the user issues commands via successive lines of text (command lines).
+\BeginKnitrBlock{rmdnote}<div class="rmdnote">A command-line interface is a means of interacting with computer programs in which the user issues commands via successive lines of text (command lines).
 `bash` in Linux and `PowerShell` in Windows are common examples.
 CLIs can be augmented with IDEs such as RStudio for R, which provides code auto-completion and other features to improve the user experience.</div>\EndKnitrBlock{rmdnote}